 Starting a Children’s Service Council

 Creating a Children’s Service Council does not happen overnight.
-A county interested in starting one should first document local needs and build community support.
-When seeking to create a new Children’s Services Council, it is essential to demonstrate that investments of taxpayer dollars will yield measurable returns.
+A county interested in creating a CSC should first document local needs and build community support.
+When seeking to create a new Children’s Services Council, it is essential to demonstrate that the investment of taxpayer dollars will yield measurable returns.
 Those returns come in the shape of improving the lives of children and their families, as well as improving the community as a whole.
 Early investments in children also translate into greater savings down the road.
 Crime rates decline.
-Reliance on more costly, state-funded programs and services is reduced.
-More children get the healthcare they need.
+It reduces the need for costlier, state-funded programs and services.
+More children have access to healthcare.

-Communities that want to establish an independent Children’s Services Council must first gain support from its county commissioners to pass a local ordinance.
-After that, the county commission must agree to place the issue on the local ballot for voter approval.
+Communities that want to establish an independent Children’s Services Council must first gain support from the county commissioners to pass a local ordinance.
+Then the county commission must agree to place the issue on the local ballot for voter approval.
 For a dependent Children’s Services Council, the community must convince its county commissioners to create one, which they can then do by local ordinance.
 The formula for success depends on the needs and desire of the community.

-- Identify champions outside typical children and family advocacy circles.
-Consider reaching out to local business, workforce, health and education leaders.
+- Identify champions outside of the typical children and family advocacy circles.
+Consider reaching out to local business, workforce, health and education leaders

 - Determine the level of support among county commissioners

 - Determine if similar initiatives have been successful (or not) in your county Why or why not?